Skip links

 Table Of Contents

-Impact of Transition Games on External and Internal Loads in Youth Players
+Impact of Transition Games on External and Internal Loads in Young Players

-Transition games (TGs) have become an essential tool in soccer training, especially for injured or substitute players.
-A recent study published in the Journal of Human Kinetics, conducted by the team at FSI Lab, delves into how different TG formats affect the physical and perceptual loads of elite youth players.
+Transition games (TGs) have become an essential tool in football training, especially for injured or substitute players.
+A recent study published in the Journal of Human Kinetics, developed by the FSI Lab team, delves into how different TG formats affect the physical and perceptual loads of young elite players.

 Portada para el nuevo estudio de FSI Lab.
 Aparecen Bernardo Requena y José Asián presentando los hallazgos del estudio.